gladykov/chain.train/README.md

 Because of implementation details, `sample()` methods are different for different connectors.

 For all other tests: by passing `row_limiter` to table.
 This is just another `WHERE` clause which is appended to queries.
-This way you can select based on periods, partitions, etc. Or you attach another percentage limiter, by passing `rand() <= {subset_percentage}`
+This way you can select based on periods, partitions, etc. Or you can attach another percentage limiter, by passing `rand() <= {subset_percentage}`

 ## About connectors

 Connectors have all read and write operations implemented, but you should not be tempted to reuse write functionality to drive your ETLs - they are nowhere efficient for big data operations.
 Just good enough to write small number of rows.
-Where tested with MySQL, MariaDB, Spark 3.x and Snowflake with Python 3.9, and Spark 2.x and Python 3.6
+Tested with MySQL, MariaDB, Spark 3.x and Snowflake with Python 3.9, and Spark 2.x and Python 3.6

 Q: Why you return custom objects instead of Pandas?
 A: Good point.
 I thought about it too late.
 Something to improve in the future.